azurefarmbeats/noaa_docker/README.md

 * add_data_models
 * add_job_types

-The way to think about extended types, is having an API exposed to CRUD enums.
-It allows the APIs to do type checking.
+The way to think about extended types, is having an API exposed to CRUD enums into the system.
+It allows some level of type checking while ingesting data.
 Data with only defined types can be entered in the system.
 This goes a long way in preventing accidental typos, other inaccuracies etc. to enter the system.

 ##### add_extended_measure_types
 This is where you look at what's already defined and what else you need.
 Once, you have finalized on the data that you need, you need to figure out which **measures** do not exist in the system.
 Here the sample is for weather partner NOAA.
 These are the missing measures under ExtendedTypes>key=WeatherMeasureType